Spraynard/Card-Game-Suite/README.md

 # Card Game Suite

 Do you feel lonely?
 Don't have anyone to play sweet cards games like Blackjack, Poker, or GoFish with?
-Well, you're in luck, because with the Card Game Suite,
+Well, you're in luck, because with the Card Game Suite, you'll have the company of card playing bots, and even real life friends, to play a nice little game with.

 ## Status